 The remaining paper is organized as follows: In Sec.~\ref{sec2}, we will describe briefly the notion of structurally different time-delay systems with different fractal dimensions with examples.
-In Secs.~\ref{sec3} and \ref{sec4}, we will demonstrate the existence of a transition from partial to global GS in $N=2$ mutually coupled time-delay systems using the auxiliary system approach and the MFNN method, respectively.
-An analytical stability condition is also deduced using the Krasovskii-Lyapunov theory in Sec.~\ref{sec3}.
-The transition from partial to global GS is demonstrated in $N=3$ mutually coupled time-delay systems with an array and a ring coupling configuration in Sec.~\ref{sec5}.
-In Sec.~\ref{sec6}, we will consider $N=4$ mutually coupled time-delay systems with array, ring, global and star configurations and discuss the occurrence of partial and global GS.
+In Secs.~\ref{sec3} we briefly describe the mathematical formulation of the auxiliary system approach for mutually coupled structurally different time-delay systems and in Sec.~\ref{sec3a} and \ref{sec4}, we will demonstrate the existence of a transition from partial to global GS in $N=2$ mutually coupled time-delay systems using the auxiliary system approach and the MFNN method, respectively.
+Further, we will consider an array of $N=4$ mutually coupled time-delay systems and discuss the occurrence of partial and global GS transition in Sec.~\ref{sec6}.
 The above synchronization transition in time-delay systems with different orders is demonstrated in Sec.~\ref{sec7} and finally we summarize our results in Sec.~\ref{sec8}.